 - Returned Payment Fee: A service charge if written notice of the service charge was specified within the lease shall not exceed $50 unless the payee is charged fees over $50.
 If the payee is charged fees over $20, then the service charge shall not exceed the actual amount of the fees.
 18 Pa.
 Cons.
 Stat. § 4105 Bad checks

-Given all of the requirements set by Pennsylvania landlord tenant law, landlords must take the time to educate themselves on this important matter to stay within compliance
+Given all of the requirements set by PA landlord tenant law, landlords must take the time to educate themselves on this important matter to stay within compliance

 May I use a daily late charge?